 While salespeople are more engaged than non-sales employees, they’re still looking for other opportunities.
 Our research found that 42 percent of sales people are actively looking for new jobs.
-Imagine losing one top producer — and now imagine losing ten.
+Imagine losing one top producer — and now imagine losing 10.
 What if you lost a top producer directly to the competition?
 Feeling sick to your stomach?

 How long would it take to recover from that kind of loss?

-Build a culture of engagement
+Build a Culture of Engagement

 So where should you start?